 Boxed Curriculum –

-You may come to love boxed curriculum.
+You may come to love the boxed curriculum.
 However, there may also come a day when you hate your curriculum.
-Instead of buying an all in one boxed curriculum look for options for each subject that work with the way your child learns.
+Instead of buying an all in one boxed curriculum, look for options for each subject that work with the way your child learns.
 It is completely ok to teach your child from different curriculum options if it will help them learn more effectively.
 There is no one size fits all curriculum just as kids learn many different ways.
+We had many years in our homeschool where we used a different curriculum for every single subject!

 Chalk Board/Dry Erase Board –

 It can be really great to have a dry erase board or chalkboard to teach from.
-Instead of buying a Chalkboard trying using chalk paint on a wall or try this money-saving dry erase board that will cost considerably less.
-It can also be awesome to work with lap boards because you can sit next to each other on the couch and work on lessons.
+Instead of buying a Chalkboard trying using chalk paint on a wall or try a simple DIY mini-dry erase board using shower board cut down to size from Lowes or Home Depot.
+While a big chalkboard can seem tempting, they aren’t used by many homeschool families.

 Online Subscriptions –